 Taiwanese artist Fan Yanting creates ceramic art that feels human.
 His pottery wares—etched with faces and given endearing backstories—are as expressive as they are functional.
-Fan imagines stories for each of his works: the face on a flower vase belongs to a stern but kind-hearted school principal, a trio of coffee mugs show three quarrelsome brothers, and the character on the corner of a dessert tray is a hungry daydreamer.
+Though the stories are often just composed of single lines of text, they conjure vivid imagery of relatable people: the face on a flower vase belongs to a stern but kind-hearted school principal, a trio of coffee mugs represent three quarrelsome brothers, while a hungry daydreamer is perched at the edge of a dessert tray.

 Faces have long fascinated Fan.
 Sometimes a stranger may look inexplicably familiar, in a way that makes others feel at ease.
 It’s not always rational or grounded in reality.
 “When people see different faces, they project their own ideas onto them,” he says.
 “Maybe a face will remind someone of an old friend, a family member, or the coffee shop owner down the street.
 By leading viewers to experience everyday items that have different faces, I hope to explore this phenomenon in my work.”